bya0845/bridge-app/README.md

 The base T5 model was finetuned on a generated dataset of queries based on the spreadsheet data.
 The model has only 60 million parameters and was trained in a few minutes over 10 epochs on my RTX 4070.
 The total checkpoint size is roughly 250 MB and is deployed via Github LFS.
 The solver code was adapted from a neural network pruning project in my [Deep Learning](https://omscs.gatech.edu/cs-7643-deep-learning) course, found here: https://github.com/bya0845/CS7643-DL-Project.
 All training code is in the [parser module](src/parser/).
 It includes the complete pipeline for preprocessing data, training, evaluating, and deploying this model.
 The solver also supports multi-GPU training via Hugging Face's Accelerate library, as well as experiment tracking via MLflow.

+All individal bridge search results can be displayed via Leaflet/OpenStreetMap.

 The main goal of the project is to demonstrate the use of a lightweight, open source, offline language model that can accomplish most NLP tasks without the need for enterprise foundation LLMs.

 ## Project Structure